-For potential home buyers who are in need of saving money on their purchase there are some great ways to buy a home with no money down.
+For potential home buyers who are in need of saving money on their purchase, there are some great ways to buy a home with a no or low down payment requirement.
 A few of the loans have very specific requirements in order to qualify.
 However, as we will show, most of these loans are available to a large majority of home buyers including first time home buyers.

 VA Home Loan

-Established by the Veterans Administration as a way to repay veterans returning from World War II, the VA mortgage is a true no money down home loan.
+Established by the Veterans Administration as a way to repay veterans returning from World War II, the VA mortgage is a true no money down home loan for Veterans with sufficient entitlement.
 As long as the person applying for the loan meets the military service requirement and can meet the loan guidelines, they can buy a home.

 Along with the fact that the VA does not require a down payment to buy a home, there is also no private mortgage insurance on the home.
 Thus, the veteran can save money at the time of purchase due to the no down payment requirement and can also save money each month by avoiding the added fee of private mortgage insurance.